 Field: Sensor ID_High

-Description: The first 16 bytes of a 32-byte serial number
+Description: The first 16 bits of a 32-bit serial number

 Holding Register: 40101